-A Code of Conduct of DuMont Mediengruppe GmbH & Co.
-KG was recently published, which summarizes the principles and values that guide the group of companies.
-It sets out how we want to treat each other, what ethical standards apply and what behavior we expect from each other.
-The Code of Conduct reflects the core values that DuMont stands for and on which we base our actions.
-The Code is displayed in the offices at the Cologne site and can be viewed at any time.
+DuMont Mediengruppe GmbH & Co.
+KG has published a Code of Conduct that summarizes the principles and values that guide the group of companies.
+It defines how we want to treat each other, what ethical standards apply and what behavior we expect from each other.
+The Code of Conduct reflects the core values that DuMont stands for and which guide our actions.
+The Code is published on the company's website and linked on the intranet.
+It is also d i s p l a y e d on the premises at the Cologne site and can be viewed at any time.
 In April 2023, this Code was expanded to include the Declaration of Human Rights.
 The affiliated companies have adopted this Code of Conduct either verbatim or in spirit.